SoS title image

 Making Bride's CrossesMaking Bride's Crosses

-You will learn about Iona's connection with the goddess and saint, Brighid, Brigit or Bride, and gather reeds to weave her crosses.
-Then we'll take a walk up the holy hill of Dun Ì to Tobar an Aois the Well of Ages, to bless them in the holy waters.
-This afternoon you can take an optional-extra guided tour of Iona Abbey, founded by St. Columba and lovingly restored by the Iona Community.
-In the evening we'll walk to a known faery hill.
-There will be alone-time while on Iona for journaling, integration of the pilgrimage learnings, or meditation.
+Today's Morning Circle will happen in St Oran's chapel amidst the royal burial ground of Scotland's kings where we can pay our respects to the ancestors.
+Afterwards, You will learn about Iona's connection with the goddess and saint, Brighid, Brigit or Bride, and gather reeds to weave her crosses.
+Then we'll climb the holy hill of Dun Ì to Tobar an Aois, the Well of Ages, to bless them in the holy waters.
+This afternoon you will have alone-time (so important while on Iona) for journaling, integration of the pilgrimage learnings, or meditation, or you can take Historic Scotland's guided tour of Iona Abbey, founded by St. Columba and lovingly restored by the Iona Community and now cared for by Historic Scotland.
+In the evening gloaming we'll walk to a known faery hill and hear the stories associated with it, both ancient and modern.

 The Homage to PoetryThe Homage to Poetry